-At this point the rug has a shaggy and distorted appearance, but once hand shaving evens the excess pile, the complete uniqueness, balance and intricacy of the finished rug can be admired.
+- At this point, the rug has a hairy and distorted appearance, but once hand shaving evens the excess pile, the complete uniqueness, balance and intricacy of the finished rug can be admired.

 Skilled weavers during the finishing stage.
 Taken on our most recent buying trip.